-We recommend one liter of water per one hour of hiking.
+We recommend one liter of water per hour of hiking.

 Short answer: You can’t.

-But Decathlon Ghana usually have some very reasonably priced, medium-quality hiking boots and shoes that will do until you have the opportunity to buy some really good boots.
+But Decathlon Ghana usually has some very reasonably priced, medium-quality hiking boots and shoes that will do until you have the opportunity to buy some really good boots.

 Also, if you have the time and the nerve, you will be able to find good used and sometimes even new boots on the local markets like Makola market, etc.

 We have had hikers who bought really good boots there for less than USD 10.00.

 On each of our activities, we have at least one guide who is trained in outdoor first aid and carries a first aid kit as well as the equipment to evacuate you to the nearest accessible road.
 From where you will be taken to the next hospital or back to Accra.

 If you have a medical pre-condition like allergies, you must inform us and carry the necessary medication.
 You also have to show us where you carry that medication.

 But, we need to stress: We have been hiking, climbing, and exploring in Ghana for more than two decades without any serious accidents or injuries.

 Of course, we don’t consider bruises, cuts, and scratches an injury. 🙂